 You could use your backcountry skis and boots, but it would be like trying to run a marathon in hiking boots.
 It kind of works, but you’ll be a heck of a lot faster with some light trail runners on your feet.

 For skimo skis and boots, we recommend Dynafit’s PDG ski and PDG 2 boot.
 The PDG ski weighs in at 790 g.
 It’s crazy light but still stable so you can charge downhill.
 Dynafit’s PDG 2 ultralight boot weighs only 810g.
-It features a heat moldable liner and simple, two buckle design for comfort and function.
-This ski and boot set up is designed for fast uphill ascents.
+It features a heat-moldable liner and a simple, two-buckle design for comfort and function.
+This ski and boot setup is designed for fast uphill ascents.
 It’s ideal for anyone who is training or racing in skimo events, but it can also be a great tool for people just looking to work on uphill fitness.

 These products are what we stock and support in Tahoe Mountain Sports.
 There are many other options for skimo gear, which you can peruse here.
 If you’re interested in putting together a skimo setup, come by the shop.
 We are happy to help you find the right gear and best products for your needs.
-If you’re not ready to purchase a new setup, the PDG ski and boot is available to rent at TMS.
+If you’re not ready to purchase a new setup, both of these setups are available to rent at TMS.

 Disclosure: Some of the links in this post are affiliate links, meaning, at no additional cost to you, Tahoe Mountain Sports will earn a commission if you click through and make a purchase.
 Affiliate commissions help fund the content for this blog.